Updated on August 11, 2026.

 Real-World Wrong-Kit Scenarios

-Wrong-kit purchases usually happen when the buyer gets the engine right but misses the year split, chassis layout, pipe size, or sensor layout.
+Wrong-kit purchases usually happen when the buyer gets the engine right but misses the year split, chassis layout, pipe size, sensor layout, or calibration plan.

 Avoid the Wrong-Year, Wrong-Chassis Buy